Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Boyd had 27 receiving yards in one career matchup against the Chiefs, 23.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).
+- Boyd put up 27 receiving yards in his one career matchup against the Chiefs, 23.5 fewer than his over/under for Sunday's game.

-- Boyd did not have a touchdown catch in that outing against the Chiefs.

-- The Chiefs have surrendered 23 touchdowns through the air (1.5 per game).
-They are 16th in the league in that category.
+- The Chiefs have allowed 23 touchdowns through the air (1.5 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- In last week's game against the Ravens, Boyd was targeted five times and recorded three catches for 85 yards (28.3 yards per catch) and scored one touchdown.
+- In last week's outing against the Ravens, Boyd was targeted five times, picking up 85 yards on three receptions (averaging 28.3 yards per grab) while scoring one touchdown.

-- Boyd's stat line over his last three outings shows 12 catches for 236 yards and two touchdowns.
-He put up 78.7 receiving yards per game and was targeted 16 times.
+- Boyd has collected 236 receiving yards (78.7 per game) and two touchdowns, reeling in 12 passes on 16 targets during his last three games.

 Boyd's Cincinnati Teammates